 Having the opportunity to add next steps as well means that when you share feedback, you can hold each other accountable for the next steps you agree to.
 If it’s as simple as taking time to process the feedback and discuss it again during your next meeting, this will serve as a great reminder to prepare for that conversation.

 Managing up is one of the most effective tools in your belt as a direct report.
-Not only will you empower your manager to grow and develop their skills, you’ll also build a better relationship with your manager!
+Not only will you empower your manager to grow and develop their skills, but you’ll also build a better relationship with your manager!